 He took it well, although to this day I remain convinced that it was all a dream.
 But hey, you never know, so hit me up.

 I don’t believe in New Year’s Resolutions for their own sake.
 But the convergence of history and religion, at least in the U.S. where I live, has resulted in a nice string of vacation days leading up to the otherwise arbitrary event.
-And so around every New Year I an given a break from work, resulting in enough time to breathe and take stock of my life.
+And so around every New Year I get a break from work, resulting in enough time to breathe and take stock of my life.

 Usually this results in a few days of wallowing in all my failures of the year, followed by a few days of vowing to do better and scrambling to put systems in place to do so.
 This year was no exception, and my brain fixated on my fiction writing, which I didn’t work on as much as I would have liked in 2016.